jakenieto/ocaml-lists/README.md

 # ocaml-lists - Learning OCaml

   This is my 2nd project in OCaml.
-I implemented the a function to compute the power set and set of all permutations of an input list.
+I implemented many of the [99 OCaml problems] (https://ocaml.org/learn/tutorials/99problems.html) along with some of my own.

 ## Power set
 ```